Scott Clark (BMX rider): Significant injuries

 Still he had few injuries in his career which is quite unusual for a professional.
 There are comparatively little injury among the amateur class, but at the pro level injuries are quite common, particularly among the top pros.
 This is in part because the top pro class contain some of the most daring and tenacious racers.
 With money on the line as a further incentive pro racers routinely push themselves to the edge of their talents and often beyond at the highest speeds.
 In the amateur classes they may only have two or three racers like that in each age class at the national level, making it easy for one or two racers to dominate the class.
 They are often far out in front of the traffic, often straight out of the gate.
 With them being the fastest and most talented with only one or two other racers at their skill level, they often only have to worry about the obstacles themselves.
 In the top "AA" Pro class virtually every racer are at that same high level and have the fierce desire to dominate, to win, and have to worry about the other seven, who are just as fast as he is.
 As a result, the pro class are much more aggressive with each other than in the other classes.
 Conversely they are less likely to back down.
 This results in highly aggressive moves to either stay in front or overtake, done at full speed backing down only when absolutely necessary with up to eight racers at a time.
 This of course could result in fierce wrecks incurring serious injury.
 Hence injuries up to and including broken limbs and collar bones are comparatively common if compared to even the top national amateurs.
 Many pros have had promising seasons and/or careers interrupted by serious injury.
 Darrell Young for example; or cut short totally as with Mike Poulson and Robert Fehd.
 For a top pro to be as successful as Scott Clark was and not have serious injuries during his career is quite remarkable.
 Perhaps only Tinker Juarez has a more impressive injury-free record, especially given he was a pioneering vertical freestyler as well as a racer.

-Racing traits and habits

 Post-BMX career

 Like a lot of his fellow BMXers, his need for the thrill of racing did not end with his BMX career.
 Immediately after he retired from BMX in late 1986 he got involved in motorcycle speedway racing.
 Scott Clark has raced sprint/midget cars, motorcycle, and drag racing.
 He has even raced radio controlled model cars.
 Scott Clark did race in a few American Bicycle Association Veteran Pro races in the mid-1990s but a series of knee operations forced him to retire from any serious competition and race strictly for fun.